-David J. Kasik
+Dave J. Kasik

-Dave Kasik was Boeing’s Senior Technical Fellow in visualization and interactive techniques until his 2016 retirement.
+Dave Kasik was formerly Boeing’s Senior Technical Fellow in visualization and interactive techniques until his 2016 retirement.
 He developed the first user interface management system to simplify application programming.
-His work with 3D graphics ranges from computer animation to device drivers to massive model visualization tools and techniques.
+His work with 3D graphics ranges from computer animation and device drivers to massive model visualization tools and techniques.
 He pioneered the use of visual analytics to help extract more business insight from complex non-geometric data.

 Mr. Kasik also has extensive experience in the digital management of manufacturing data.
-Dave earned his Master’s in Computer Science from the University of Colorado in 1972 and a Bachelor’s in Quantitative Studies from the Johns Hopkins University in 1970.
-He’s an ACM Fellow and involved in professional activities with ACM and IEEE.
+Dave earned his Master’s in Computer Science from the University of Colorado in 1972 and a Bachelors in Quantitative Studies from Johns Hopkins University in 1970.
+He is an ACM Fellow and involved in professional activities with ACM and IEEE.

 Thomas A. (Tom) McDermott, Jr.

 Tom is a leader, educator, and innovator in multiple technology fields.
 He currently serves as Deputy Director of the Systems Engineering Research Center at Stevens Institute of Technology in Hoboken, NJ, as well as a consultant specializing in strategic planning for uncertain environments.
-He has over 30 years of background and experience in technical and management disciplines, including over 15 years at the Georgia Institute of Technology and 18 years with Lockheed Martin in roles as Chief Engineer and Program Manager for the F-22 Raptor Avionics Team.
-Additionally, he was GTRI Director of Research and interim Director from 2007-2013.
+He has over 30 years of experience in technical and management disciplines, including extensive experience at the Georgia Institute of Technology and with Lockheed Martin in roles as Chief Engineer and Program Manager for the F-22 Raptor Avionics Team.
+Additionally, he held the position of GTRI’s Director of Research and interim Director from 2007-2013.
 Tom’s current research activities focus on innovation models, strategic foresight techniques, system data analytics, and modeling and simulation of policy implications in current and future complex systems.